 Clients and collaborators – The Harrison Institute contributes to work of the Georgetown Climate Center (GCC).
 The GCC supports climate partnerships at every level of government, links states with federal policymakers, analyzes legislation and rule-making, shares best practices, and serves as a resource to all states.
 Harrison projects contribute to the GCC's Adaptation Clearinghouse of resources for coastal development, public health, transportation, water, and other sectors.
 See our list of other clients and collaborators here.

-Adapting to sea level rise – As the seas continue to rise, coastal communities face increasing flooding, erosion and storm surge, which will destroy ecosystems and property.
-We work with state and local governments that seek to minimize these effects by adapting their coastal management, floodplain and zoning laws.
+Adapting to sea level rise – As the seas continue to rise, coastal communities face increasing flooding, erosion and storm surge, which will destroy ecosystems and cause significant property damage.
+We are working with state and local governments that seek to minimize these effects by adapting their coastal planning, flood plain management and zoning laws.
+To date, we have developed a Sea Level Rise (SLR) Tool Kit analyzing 18 different land-use tools that governments could use to adapt.
+We drafted a model SLR ordinance, and tested the model for state, federal and constitutional law barriers.
+We analyzed potential barriers to adaptation posed by permit practices of the Army Corp of Engineers and the National Flood Insurance Program.
+We also analyzed barriers to using disaster relief funding to adapt, and provided comments on how Congress could amend the Stafford Act to allow for adaptive rebuilding post hurricane-Sandy.
 Read more about our work on sea level rise.
 Featured publications:

 - Adaptation tool kit: Sea level rise - Jessica Grannis